 Prior to my SIPR role I was Head of Social Sciences at Edinburgh Napier University, Depute Programme Leader for the MSc Applied Criminology and Forensic Psychology, and Programme Leader for BA (Hons) Criminology.
 Edinburgh Napier University is now rated the top modern university in the UK for criminology (1st of 37) in the Times Good University Guide 2022 .

-Prior to joining Edinburgh Napier University in 2011, I held a Scottish Institute for Policing Research (SIPR) Postdoctoral Research position at the Centre for Criminal Justice and Police Studies, the University of the West of Scotland (UWS).
+Prior to joining Edinburgh Napier University in 2011, I held a SIPR Postdoctoral Research position at the Centre for Criminal Justice and Police Studies, the University of the West of Scotland (UWS).
 I have also worked as a Researcher at the Medical Research Council’s Social and Public Health Sciences Unit in Glasgow.
 My ESRC CASE award PhD was linked to ‘The Edinburgh Study of Youth Transitions and Crime’.

 My research interests centre on intersections between criminal justice and other policy areas such as health, e.g. policing and drug use.
 My expertise lies in local policing and I have conducted research on the relationship between substance use and offending; community policing; stop and search; local policing in Scotland; and youth diversionary projects.
 I am developing work on drugs and policing, local policing, public confidence, visibility and engagement (including online) and the role of technology in policing.
 I would welcome applications from prospective PhD students interested in these policing topics.